 - Kerb-ramp / access to CAPT or entrance

-If you believe that you have been discriminated against through Non Compliant Parking, please feel free to fill out the form below and we will come back to you within 48 hours.
+If you believe that you have been discriminated against through Non Compliant Parking, please feel free to fill out and submit our Disability Discrimination Complaint (DDC) Form, which we will review, then take to the relevant authororities.

-There are a number of Organizations that you can apply to, to register and receive a disabled parking disc, these include the National Council of and for Persons with Disabilities (NCPD), the QuadPara Association of South Africa (QASA) and an APD in your province.
+There are a number of Organizations that you can apply to, to register and receive an Accessible Parking Disc, these include the National Council of and for Persons with Disabilities (NCPD), the QuadPara Association of South Africa (QASA) and an APD in your province.
 Each province has different procedures with regards to the application for parking permits for persons with disabilities, but if you apply for your parking disk from Organizations such as QuadPara Association of South Africa (QASA), the disc can be used throughout South Africa.

 Click on the link below to see the procedures that you need to follow to register a Parking Disk with The National Council of and for Persons with Disabilities (NCPD) or QASA.
 If you wish to register your Disabled Parking Disc in your province and it is not listed, we recommend that you contact your local Association for Physically Disabled (APD) for the procedures in your area.